 The FRSC 793 directed research requirement serves as the capstone course in the M.S. program combining foundational knowledge gained from core coursework into a single research experience.

 Thus, students typically cannot register for this course until after completion at least one semester of the curriculum; students may complete this requirement during the summer, fall or spring semester.

-A directed research experience is a core requirement for the MS curriculum and is listed as FRSC 793 Forensic Science Research Experience.
+A directed research experience is a core requirement for the M.S. program and is listed as FRSC 793: Forensic Science Research Experience.
 This is a semester course with variable laboratory hours (1-3 credits).
 Three credits or a minimum of 300 hours of supervised laboratory work is required for graduation.

 For this experience, students are required to conduct independent research analyses in a specialization area of interest; all projects must have a valid, original research component and be of publishable quality.
-Through this process, student will gain valuable research experience while gaining practical experience in forensic laboratory practices and methods.
-This experience culminates in a research presentation at a campus seminar and/or professional conference, a written technical report, and formal evaluation by a committee of faculty and forensic science practitioners.
+Through this process, students gain valuable research experience and practical experience in forensic laboratory practices and methods.
+This experience culminates in a research presentation at a campus seminar and/or professional conference, a written technical report and formal evaluation by a committee of faculty and forensic science practitioners.
 Students and mentors are strongly encouraged to submit their research work for publication where feasible.